IanToujou/Project-Atlas-Docs/Writerside/topics/Demon.md

     </tr>
     <tr>
         <td><img src="item_ender_pearl.png" alt="ender_pearl" width="32" style="inline" title="Ender Pearl"/> Void Walker</td>
-        <td>Not every demon is born in hell.
+        <td>Not every demon was born in hell.
 The Void Walker, a highly intelligent species, originates from the void.
 Most Void Walkers are more or less harmless, but you should not mess with one.</td>
     </tr>
     <tr>
         <td><img src="item_nether_star.png" alt="nether_star" width="32" style="inline" title="Nether Star"/> Chaos Beast</td>
-        <td>In a rare event, multiple Void Walkers can merge together and create a new species: the Chaos Beast.
+        <td>In a rare event, multiple Void Walkers can merge and create a new species: the Chaos Beast.
 They share a hive mind and are able to manipulate time and space on a larger scale.</td>
     </tr>
     <tr>
         <td><img src="item_phantom_membrane.png" alt="phantom_membrane" width="32" style="inline" title="Phantom Membrane"/> Wraith</td>